Burt County Courthouse

 The Burt County Courthouse is a historic building in Tekamah, Nebraska, and the courthouse for Burt County, Nebraska.
 It was built in 1916-1917 to replace the old 1878 courthouse.
 It was designed in the Beaux Arts style by Rose & Peterson.
 It has been listed on the National Register of Historic Places since January 10, 1990.

+Artwork

+The courthouse contains a floor mosaic of the Seal of Nebraska dating from the construction of the building.
+The walls are painted with more recent murals by local artists commemorating military and government service by people in Burt County over its history.